MiroslavHustak/ML_DL_SQL_Educational_Code/README.md

-A collection of self-created educational code for learning Machine Learning, Neural Networks, Shallow Learning, Deep Learning, PL/SQL, and T-SQL.
+A collection of educational code for learning Machine Learning, Neural Networks, Shallow Learning, Deep Learning, PL/SQL, and T-SQL.